Keiwen/Trackerstone/README.md

 - winrate with each deck
 - persist data in local browser storage
 - stats against opponent's deck types
-- charts on rnak progress, deck winrates
+- charts on rank progress, deck winrates

 Maybe one day this app will:
 - get a real design ;)
+- set notes on deck types
+- MOAR CHARTS!!!
+CHARTS EVERYWHERE!!!
 - get a lot of pink unicorned stuff

 ## Build Setup